His reporting on the Kennedy assassination made him a legend. Then a press group looked into his past.

 Smith also opposed admitting women as members of the National Press Club, despite Kennedy’s advocacy, Ritchie said in his presentation.
 During a trip aboard Air Force One, he told Kennedy the issue was “dicey” and joked that Kennedy should “stick to things you understand, like the Congo.”
 (Women first became members of the club in 1971).

-Smith also pushed backed in 1955, when the press club on the verge of admitting its first Black journalist, Louis Lautier, according to “The Eisenhower Years,” a book by Michael S. Mayer.
+Smith also pushed backed in 1955, when the press club was on the verge of admitting its first Black journalist, Louis Lautier, according to “The Eisenhower Years,” a book by Michael S. Mayer.
 Smith reportedly advised James Hagerty — President Eisenhower’s press secretary and a club member — to “stay out” of the issue.
 Lautier, a reporter for the Baltimore Afro-American, was ultimately admitted with support from Hagerty and Eisenhower.

 The removal of Smith’s name from the WHCA award drew expressions of disappointment from his two surviving children (a third, U.S. Army Captain Albert Merriman Smith Jr., died in combat in Vietnam in 1966).
 Both said they were unaware of the decision until it was relayed to them by a reporter on Thursday.